 - Refrigerate one – two hours

-- Four servings at 10 carbs each if made with sugar, about 5 carbs each if using sugar substitute
+- Four servings at 10 carbs each if made with sugar

+Welcome to A Pinch of Joy.
 I’m so glad you stopped by today!
-Be sure to follow A Pinch of Joy so you don’t miss a thing!
-Subscribe by email on the sidebar Follow on Facebook, RSS feed, bloglovin’ twitter or pinterest If you found this helpful or inspiring please share below!
+Take some time to look around.
+Follow A Pinch of Joy using the icons on the teal bar at the top of the page so you don’t miss a thing!
+I’d love to have your company on this venture!!
+Share: if you found this helpful or inspiring please click one of the sharing buttons below!
 Your support of A Pinch of Joy is appreciated!